FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 ### Possible moves for different pieces
 #### Problem in context:
-Each tipe of piece in the game can only move in very specific ways (Ex.
+Each type of piece in the game can only move in very specific ways (Ex.
 Bishop can only move to diagonal squares), and some pieces move in similar ways to other pieces (Ex.
 Queen can move like a Bishop and like a Rook).

 #### The pattern:
 We have applied the <b>Composite Pattern</b>.
-This way we can create general behaviours for the more common moves, such as moving side-to-side or moving diagonaly, and more specific behaviours for pieces like the Pawn.
+This way we can create general behaviours for the more common moves, such as moving side-to-side or moving diagonally, and more specific behaviours for pieces like the Pawn.
 We also have moving behaviour groups that combine different behaviours (Ex.
 The MovingBehaviourGroup associated with the queen is made up of a side moving behaviour and an adjacent moving behaviour).
 Our implementation however, does not provide the option of recursively iterate through moving behaviours (we used a set here) as it wouldn't make sense to have a moving behaviour group with more than one equal moving behaviour (those squares would already be considered from the